Preserving the architecture and communities of the Adirondacks through education, action, and advocacy

-Adirondack Architectural Heritage (AARCH) is the nonprofit historic preservation organization for New York State’s Adirondack Park.
-AARCH was formed in 1990 with a mission to promote better public understanding, appreciation and stewardship of the Adirondacks unique and diverse architectural heritage.
+Adirondack Architectural Heritage (AARCH) is the nonprofit historic preservation organization for New York State’s Adirondack region.
+AARCH was formed in 1990 with a mission to promote better public understanding, appreciation, and stewardship of the Adirondacks’ unique and diverse architectural heritage.

-AARCH has an active and engaged membership of over 1200.
-AARCH membership is made up of people who care about the region’s architecture, communities, history, and quality of life.
-Our members are year-round and seasonal residents, organizations, local governments, businesses, and others who love the Adirondack Park.
+AARCH has an active and engaged membership of over 800 households who care about the region’s architecture, communities, history, and quality of life.
+Our members are year-round and seasonal residents, organizations, local governments, businesses, and others who love the Adirondack region.

 Adirondack Architectural Heritage is a 501 (c) 3, not-for-profit organization.

 AARCH is headquartered in historic Keeseville, New York, in the former office building of the Ausable Horse Nail Company.
 The circa 1849 stone building is listed on the National Register of Historic Places as part of Keeseville’s large historic district.
 Adjacent to the office building is an 1849 stone mill.
 This is a rare surviving group of mid-19th century, water-powered, industrial buildings, which were once the heart of Keeseville’s booming horse nail manufacturing industry.

 AARCH purchased and rehabilitated the Main Street building to serve as our organization’s headquarters.
 We sold the office and stone mill properties in early 2022 but continue to occupy the Main Street building, which houses the AARCH offices, research library, and gallery space as well as a residential apartment and offices rented by AdkAction.